mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Service are honest, no parties other than the members of the current group can read and write messages protected by the protocol for that Group.

-This guarentee applies to the the cryptographic identities of the members.
+This guarantee applies to the the cryptographic identities of the members.
 Details about how to verify the identity of a client depend on the MLS Credential type used.
 For example, cryptographic verification of credentials can be largely performed autonomously (e.g., without user interaction) by